waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Deletion Anomaly:** The `delete_tool` command consistently fails for `select_battle_option` with a 'not found' error, despite the tool being listed as available.
 Deprecating in practice instead of attempting further deletion.
 - **PP Management for Stalling:** When planning to stall in a battle (e.g., to faint a Pokémon intentionally), always check the PP of non-damaging moves beforehand.
 Running out of PP can force an attack and ruin the strategy.
 - **Battle Menu Anomaly (Inconclusive):** A test suggested the move selection menu resets if confirmation is delayed, but a second identical test contradicted this.
 The exact mechanic is unknown and requires further investigation.
 All battle automation must now combine directional inputs and the 'A' press into a single turn's action.
-- **Master Navigator Agent Lesson:** For complex, multi-floor navigation puzzles like Mt.
-Moon, I should use the `master_navigator_agent` instead of relying on manual pathfinding and the simpler `automated_path_navigator`.
-This will be more efficient and less prone to error.
+- **Master Navigator Agent Lesson:** For complex, multi-floor, partitioned navigation puzzles like Mt.
+Moon, I should use the `master_navigator_agent` instead of relying on manual pathfinding and the simpler `automated_path_navigator` to avoid hallucinations.

 # VI.
 Puzzle Solver Agent Hypotheses (Mt.
 Moon Fossil)
 1.  **Lose to the Super Nerd:** Intentionally lose the battle against the Super Nerd at B2F (13, 9).
 He might offer a fossil as a 'consolation prize'.
-2.  **Show Revived Fossil:** The Super Nerd's dialogue might change if spoken to with a revived fossil Pokémon (HELIX the Omanyte) in the party.
-3.  **Give Geodude to Grunt:** The Rocket Grunt might accept a common Geodude, mistaking it for a fossil.
+2.  **Give Geodude to Grunt:** The Rocket Grunt might accept a common Geodude, mistaking it for a fossil.
-4.  **Use Moon Stone on Environment:** The MOON STONE might need to be used on a specific environmental tile, not from the menu, to reveal a fossil.
+3.  **Use Moon Stone on Environment:** The MOON STONE might need to be used on a specific environmental tile, not from the menu, to reveal a fossil.

 # VII.
 Tile Mechanics Glossary
 - **ground**: Standard walkable tile.